projectriff/riff/riff-cli/docs/riff_publish.md

   -d, --data string           the data to post to the http-gateway using the input topic -h, --help                  help for publish
-  -i, --input string          the name of the input topic, defaults to name of current directory (default "riff-cli")
-      --namespace string      the namespace of the http-gateway (default "default") -p, --pause int             the number of seconds to wait between postings -r, --reply                 wait for a reply containing the results of the function execution
+  -i, --input string          the name of the input topic, defaults to name of current directory (default "riff-cli") -p, --pause int             the number of seconds to wait between postings -r, --reply                 wait for a reply containing the results of the function execution
 ```